 Nearly all respiratory therapist educators entering the specialty will have held the advanced level RRT credential as a respiratory therapist in the past.
 Teachers who hold advanced degrees in education are typically considered favored candidates for promotion in many schools.

-The transition of a hospitalized patient to a home healthcare setting usually is taken care of R.T.s.
+The transition of a hospitalized patient to a home healthcare setting usually is taken care of by R.T.s.
 These R.T. case managers coordinate all aspects of the patient’s medical needs to recover at home more effectively.
 In addition to the RRT credential, many therapists hold case management credentials, such as the Certified Case Manager (CCM) credential.

 Many R.T.s choose the extreme care units due to the fast pace and complex care delivered there.
 The most advanced equipment and the sickest patients belong to a critical care respiratory therapist.
-Most therapists working in the intensive care unit have advanced level credentials in RRT.
+Most therapists working in the intensive care unit have advanced-level credentials in RRT.

 Financing Your Respiratory Therapist Education